danpechi/mcp-workshop-pemex/WORKSHOP_SETUP.md

 - If something breaks, just run `./setup.sh` again - it's safe to re-run
 - Ask for help early and often!

-### For Instructors
-- Test the setup in your workspace before the workshop
-- Have backup PATs ready for participants who need help
-- Use `./cleanup_workshop.sh --list` to monitor participant progress
-- Consider pre-creating some resources for large workshops

 ## 🎯 Workshop Objectives